RemLampa/fcc-react-project/README.md

 - React source files reside in `src` folder.
 For the most part, this should be your working folder.

+- Styles may use SASS `*.scss` format.

+- If Bootstrap is needed, it may be imported by adding the following code at the top of the main SCSS file.

+  `$icon-font-path: '~bootstrap-sass/assets/fonts/bootstrap/';`

+  `@import '~bootstrap-sass/assets/stylesheets/bootstrap';`

 - `webpack.config.js` is the configuration file for Webpack Dev Server